-I am also a fully trained Psychotherapist accredited with the United Kingdom Council of Psychotherapy (UKCP) (membership no. 08159916) and a Counselling Psychologist registered with the British Psychological Society (BPS) (membership no. 147062) and their Division of Counselling Psychology (hcpc registered).
+I am a Psychotherapist accredited with the United Kingdom Council of Psychotherapy (UKCP) (membership no. 08159916) and a Counselling Psychologist registered with the British Psychological Society (BPS) (membership no. 147062) and their Division of Counselling Psychology (hcpc registered).
 I follow the code of ethics of my registering organisation the Society for Existential Analysis.

 I have worked with a diverse set of clients since 2003 and completed all components of my training in 2007 to gain UKCP accreditation.
 I trained at Regent’s School of Psychotherapy and Psychology where I gained a Master and Post Masters Degree in Existential Counselling Psychology and an Advanced Diploma in Existential Psychotherapy.
-I completed my training in 2007.

-My personal experience of different cultures and migration have given me a particular insight into questions of identity and has informed my interest in different cultures and migration.
-I speak fluently Swiss-German and German and have knowledge of the Italian and French language and culture, having lived in those linguistic zones at various points in my life.
+I am of Swiss-British-Italian heritage, which has given me a particular insight into questions of identity and has informed my interest in different cultures and migration.
+I speak fluently Swiss-German and German and have an intimate knowledge of the Italian and French language and culture, having lived in those linguistic zones at various points in my life.